 You may be a Good Candidate if you are:

-- A healthy women over the age 18 (for Saline Implants)
+- A healthy women at least 18 years of age (for Saline Implants)

 - A healthy women over the age 22 (for Silicone Gel Implants)

 You are NOT a Good Candidate at this time if you are:

 - A woman who has an active infection anywhere in the body.

 - A woman with existing cancer or pre-cancer who has not received adequate treatment for those conditions.

 - A woman who is currently pregnant or breast-feeding.

 Other physical and emotional factors can also affect your individual breast augmentation procedure, recovery and final result.
 Carefully consider the following factors so you can discuss them with your surgeon:

 - Your overall health.

 - Your healing capabilities, which can be affected by smoking, alcohol and medications.